-• Teachers or Learning Support Assistants should accompany younger children to the playground and dining room.

-- Children should use quiet voices when in the dining room and behave in the same way as expected in classrooms. - There should be clear expectations for children when eating their lunch sitting nicely at tables, removing any litter before they leave, speaking in a quiet voice etc. - Minor indiscretions can be dealt with by midday supervisors immediately. - If a child's behaviour is such that they need to receive a sanction, the sanction is given immediately and should be communicated to the class supervisor who will pass the information on to the child's class teacher and log the incident on CPOMS. - The playground rules are clearly displayed outside for children to see and adults to be able to refer to when speaking to children about their behaviour. - A traffic light system is used to ensure an appropriate volume of noise in the dining room.
+- Teachers or Learning Support Assistants should accompany younger children to the playground and dining room. - Children should use quiet voices when in the dining room and behave in the same way as expected in classrooms. - There should be clear expectations for children when eating their lunch sitting nicely at tables, removing any litter before they leave, speaking in a quiet voice etc. - Minor indiscretions can be dealt with by LSAs immediately. - If a child's behaviour is such that they need to receive a sanction, the sanction is given immediately and communicated to the child's class teacher and logged on CPOMS. - The playground rules are clearly displayed outside for children to see and adults to be able to refer to when speaking to children about their behaviour. - A traffic light system is used to ensure an appropriate volume of noise in the dining room.
 If a red light is indicated, children are expected to stand behind their seats in silence for 2 mins.

 All staff take responsibility for maintaining high standards of behaviour at lunchtime both in the dining room and outside on the playground.
 If they witness an inappropriate behaviour then it is addressed.
 If the children are making too much noise in the dining room then they will stop the children and move the traffic light.
-Every member of staff at Hawridge and Cholesbury promotes the same expectations for behaviour.
+Every member of staff at Hawridge & Cholesbury promotes the same expectations for behaviour.